How to Win Friends and Influence People – Dale Carnegie

 Principle 6 – Praise the slightest improvement and praise every improvement.

 Focus on the positive!
 When you focus on the good attributes of a person, those qualities begin to shine through even stronger.
 Praise, even the smallest of compliments, can change lives.
 It can shape lives.
-Think of a time when a small compliment shaped your character.
+Think of a time when a small compliment shaped your day or week.

 Don’t be afraid to tell someone they have done a great job, even on the smallest of things.
 You have the ability to catapult other people’s potential.
 Bring awareness to their potential.
 Be as specific as possible in your praise, otherwise it may come off as insincere, especially if you are always using the same statement to everyone.